-CPU Frequency (if Operating Frequency Setting is set to [User Define])
+CPU Frequency (if Operating Frequency is set to [User Define])

 This feature tells the clock generator which frequency to send to the system bus and PCI bus.
-Select the desired frequency appropriate for your system.

-NOTE: The bus frequency (external frequency) multiplied by the bus clock multiple equals the CPU speed (the CPU's internal frequency).
-Selecting a frequency higher than what the CPU manufacturer recommends may cause the system to hang or crash.
+The bus frequency (external frequency0 multiplied by the bus frequency equals the CPU speed (the CPU's internal frequency).
+Note that selecting a frequency higher than what the CPU manufacturer recommends may cause the system to hang or crash.
 See System Hangup later in this section.